won21kr/PDFI.js/README.md

 # PDFI.js
 [!!!
 Live Demo !!!](http://www.ivank.net/veci/pdfi/)  PDFI.js is a robust PDF and PostScript processor with a very simple interface.
 It is used in [Photopea](https://www.Photopea.com) to load and save PS, EPS and PDF files.

 If you want to render a PDF file, use [pdf.js](https://github.com/mozilla/pdf.js).
 For all other PDF-related operations, use PDFI.js.
+The library consists of three important parts
+* PSI.js - PostScript Interpreter
-The library consists of PSI.js (PostScript Interpreter) and PDFI.js (PDF Interpreter), which is an extension of PSI.js.
+* PDFI.js - PDF Interpreter, an extension of PSI.js
+* ToPDF.js - PDF generator, can be used separately (without PSI or PDFI)

 <img src="interface.svg" width="50%">